Take Action: Shop Smart

-Use one cutting board for raw meat, poultry, and seafood and another one for fresh vegetables and fruits.
+Use one cutting board for raw meat, poultry, and seafood and another one for fresh foods (like vegetables and fruits).
 If you have only one cutting board, wash it with hot soapy water after you prepare each type of food.

-Place cooked food on a clean plate.
-Don’t use a plate that had raw or uncooked food on it, especially raw meat, poultry, or seafood.
+Place cooked food onto a clean plate.
+Don’t use a plate that had raw or uncooked food on it – especially raw meat, poultry, or seafood.

 Make sure food is safely cooked.

 You can’t tell if meat, poultry, and eggs are cooked just by looking at them.

 The only way to be sure food is cooked safely is to use a food thermometer.
-A food thermometer will check the temperature inside the food to make sure the food is safe to eat.
+A food thermometer checks the temperature inside the food to make sure the food is safe to eat.

 Keep cold foods cold.

 Refrigerate or freeze all food that can go bad if it’s left at room temperature (like meat, poultry, seafood, eggs, and open jars of mayonnaise).

 Check the settings on your refrigerator and freezer.
 Set the temperatures to:

 - 40 °F or below for the refrigerator

 - 0 °F or below for the freezer